forax/write_your_dynamic_language_runtime/smalljs.md

 semantics
 ---

-smalljs has 3 kinds of values, 2 primitive types and one reference type
+smalljs has 4 kinds of values, 3 primitive types and one reference type
+- undefined,
 - int, a primitive 32 bits signed integers
 - String, a character string (with 31 bits max size)
 - JSObject, any objects

-A JSObject is a dictionary that associate a String to a value there are 4 sub-kinds of JSObject
+A JSObject is a dictionary that associate a String to a value there are 3 sub-kinds of JSObject
-- undefined which is the type of the value 'undefined'
 - function,
   has 2 special keys, '__code__' that returns the opcodes of the function or 'undefined' if the function is native (+, -, ==, etc are native functions) and 'apply' which contains the function itself so 'f(3)' is equivalent to 'f.apply(3)'.
 - environment,